Tex Avery: Accident to eye

 During some office horseplay at the Lantz studio, a thumbtack or paper clip flew into Avery's left eye and caused him to lose sight in that eye.
 Some speculate it was his lack of depth perception that gave him his unique look at animation and bizarre directorial style, but it did not stop his creative career.
 The incident is described in some detail by Barrier, based in part on old interviews with Avery.
 Part of the typical crude horseplay at the Universal studio was using a rubber band or a paper spitball to target the back of a colleague's head.
-An animator called Charles Hastings decided to take the game one step further, by using a wire paper clip instead.
+An animator called Charles Hastings decided to take the game one step further, by using a wire paper clip, instead.
 Avery heard one of his colleagues telling him to look out.
 He reacted by turning around.
 Instead of the back of his head, the paper clip hit Avery in his left eye.
 He instantly lost the use of his eye.

 From inker to storyboards

 As an animator, Avery worked under director Bill Nolan.
 Nolan reportedly delegated work to Avery, whenever Avery had to animate a sequence.
 Nolan's instructions for a scene involving Oswald being chased by bees were reportedly simple.
 He would describe in which direction Oswald was running ("right to left") and for how many feet.
 The rest of the details were left up to Avery.
 Avery started handing out work to other animators working under Nolan.

 Avery wanted still greater control over the creative process and served as a de facto director for a couple of films.
 Based on Avery's recollections, here is a description of how this happened.
 He was submitting sight gags for use in the short films.
 Some of them were used in the actual films, and some funny ones were left out.
 He wanted to somehow get all his gags in the finished film.
-So he asked Nolan to let him create the entire storyboard for a film.
-Nolan instructed Avery to not only draw the storyboard but to work on the timing and the layout on his own.
+So, he asked Nolan to let him create the entire storyboard for a film.
+Nolan instructed Avery to not only draw the storyboard, but also to work on the timing and the layout on his own.
 Avery completed two films using this process.
 An older Avery recalled that both films "were terrible", though they got accepted for release.

 Avery was reportedly displeased with his salary and had started giving up on his work.
 After about six weeks of substandard work, his superiors let him go.
 In April 1935, Avery lost his job at the Universal studio.